wp-plugins/hotspots/readme.txt

 == Description ==

 View a heat map of mouse clicks and touch screen taps overlayed on your webpage allowing you to improve usability by analysing user behaviour.
+Different heat maps are drawn to cater for responsive web design.

 = Features =
 * Saves mouse click and touch screen tap information